shid0x/rose-offline/README.md

-#Add on on this version :
+#Add ons on this version :

 -2047 damage limit was removed
 -Cliking on the exit button on the UI will exit the game correctly